JellyRollJunior/leet-code-journal/README.md

     * Dont get cocky just cuz its easy.
 Pay attention to edge cases
     * REDO (?)
 * Majority Element
+* Reverse Integer
+    * REDO FUCK FUCK FUCK
+    * Ok so the tricky part for this one is figuring out how to check for overflow -> remembering your mathematic equations can be useful here
+* Palindrome Number
+    * Incorporate Reverse Integer to create a wacky solution
+    * Difficult part is checking whether is still palindrome if there are ODD number of digits
+    * If you understand how the solution works, this should be evident (but not simple to figure out)

 ### Non Blind 75